bioconda/bioconda.github.io/_sources/recipes/vafator/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Annotate a VCF file with AF\, AD and DP from tumor and normal BAMs
+   VAFator annotates the variants in a VCF file with technical annotations extracted from one or more BAM alignment files.
+We implement a set of basic coverage annotations and also more sophisticated published annotations used to assess the quality of every variant call.

    :homepage: https://github.com/tron-bioinformatics/vafator
    :license: MIT / MIT
    :recipe: /`vafator <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/vafator>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/vafator/meta.yaml>`_
+   :links: doi: :doi:`10.5281/zenodo.6976425`